ffplayout/ffplayout/docs/developer.md

 For compiling use always the news Rust version, the best is to install it from [rustup](https://rustup.rs/).

-### Static Linking

-Running `cargo build` ends up in a binary which depend on **libc.so**.
-But you can compile also the binary totally static:

-- install musl compiler:
-    - `dnf install musl-gcc`
-- add target:
-    - `rustup target add x86_64-unknown-linux-musl`

-Compile with: `cargo build --release --target=x86_64-unknown-linux-musl`.

-This release should run on any Linux distro.

-**Note: You can also create a static version with Cross Toolchain.
-For this, follow the next steps.**

 ### Cross Compile

 For cross compiling install docker or podman and latest [cross-rs](https://github.com/cross-rs/cross):